solispensa/Chocotone/docs/HARDWARE.md

 | 27 | ✓ | ✓ | ✓ | ✓ | |
 | 34 | ✓ | ✗ | ✓ | - | **Input only, no pull-up** |
 | 35 | ✓ | ✗ | ✓ | - | **Input only, no pull-up** |

-> [!IMPORTANT]
-> **GPIO 34 and 35** are input-only and do not support internal pull-up resistors. **External 10kΩ pull-up resistors are strongly recommended** for reliable button operation, though some breadboard prototypes may work without them in clean electrical environments.

 > [!NOTE]
 > **GPIO 12 and 15** are boot-mode pins.
 Avoid holding these buttons pressed during power-on or reset to prevent boot issues.
 Normal operation after boot is unaffected.